djheery/code-snippets/Documentation/CommentSnippets.md

 ## Interface Comment

-Build the outline of a `typescript` interface.
+Build the outline of a `typescript` interface comment.

 **Prefix**: _icom<br/>
 **Example**: